ccollicutt/ccollicutt.github.io/_posts/2023-07-29-blockfriday-kubernetes-admission-controller.md

 }
 ```

-Ultimately it's a lot of setup to do the above.
+Ultimately, it's a lot of setup to simply do the above.
 (Of course there are likely better ways to do this, presumably using Open Policy Agent, aka OPA, but the point here is to *write* an admission controller.)

-## Certificates
+## But First: Certificates

-Honestly the certificate portion of this admission controller was harder than writing the actual code.
+Honestly, the certificate portion of this admission controller was harder than writing the actual code.

 In the case of blockfriday: